mdsadiqueshakeel/AIRBNB-REPLICA-PROJECT/README.md

 # AIRBNB Replica Project

 ## Overview
 This project is a replica of the AIRBNB platform, built using Node.js, Express, and MongoDB.
 It allows users to create, read, update, and delete listings, manage user authentication, and add reviews for listings.
-Additionally, it includes image upload functionality integrated with Cloudinary.
+Additionally, it includes image upload functionality integrated with Cloudinary, map integration using Leaflet, and API requests using Axios.

 ## Features
 - User authentication (Sign up, Log in, Log out).